Student Stories

 “What I liked most about earning my BS at NYU is that the professors were all very knowledgeable and approachable.
 I decided to stay at NYU and earn my MSW so that I could pursue my commitment in helping our nation’s military and veteran communities.
 The classes at Silver have given me the knowledge to evaluate programs and policies, and implement critical thinking and interventions to assist my clients at micro and macro level.”

 “In New York City, every block is an opportunity for learning.
-Whichever population you want to serve, you’ll be able to work with them through the Office of Field Learning.
-There were actually two Silver grads at the agency where I did my field practicum, and they became unofficial mentors to me.
+Whichever population you want to serve, you’ll be able to work with them through the Office of Practicum Education.
+There were actually two Silver grads at the agency where I did my practicum, and they became unofficial mentors to me.
 The alumni network is really extensive—and Silver provides such a great family atmosphere in the midst of the city.
 I always had room to grow, and it was easy to find solidarity with the people around me.”